 Incorporate pelvic floor exercises into your routine

 The single best thing you can do to boost your pelvic floor health is to do daily pelvic floor exercises.
-You don’t need to go to the gym for this, as you can often do these exercises when you’re going about your day – whether going for a walk, sitting at your desk, or standing in a queue.
+You don’t need to go to the gym for this, as you can often do these exercises when going about your day – whether going for a walk, sitting at your desk, or standing in a queue.

 2. Do yoga or Pilates